Written by on . Last updated May 17th, 2026.

 Nearby towns and cities

-Located 168 kilometer (104 mi) south-east of the epicenter of this earthquake, Khovd (Hovd, Mongolia) is the nearest significant population center.
-The intensity of shaking and damage in Khovd is estimated to be around level IV on the Modified Mercalli Intensity scale (light shaking, likely no damage).
+Located 170 kilometer (106 mi) south-east of the epicenter of this earthquake, Khovd (Hovd, Mongolia) is the nearest significant population center.
+The intensity of shaking and damage in Khovd is estimated to be around level III on the Modified Mercalli Intensity scale (weak shaking, probably no damage).

 Overview of nearby places